TonyAssi/Easy-Image-Classification-Model-Maker/README.md

 ```python
 model.upload_dataset()
 ```
-Train the model and upload it to Huggingface
+Train the model and upload it to HuggingFace
 ```python
 model.train_model()
 ```